 Little information was found in published literature about how the media, international organisations and the private sector pressed for their inclusion in the national COVID response.
 All of these types of stakeholders have been active in the COVID response but seemingly working independently rather than seeking involvement in the national response.
 The main role of these non-state actors seems to be to provide financial support for vulnerable communities and to direct funds for COVID-related relief and innovation.
-Global and international organizations, as well as the private sector, have collaborated to provide support to Kenya in the form of money, food assistance, and other essential resources.^{18 19 20 21} ^{22 23 24 25} The national private sector institutions involved in these efforts appear to represent large-scale, well-established companies.
-Representatives of the informal economy, on which the majority of Kenyans rely, were not included in advisory committees nor in the management and distribution of COVID-related relief funds.26
+Global and international organizations, as well as the private sector, have collaborated to provide support to Kenya in the form of money, food assistance, and other essential resources.18 19 20 21 22 23 24 25 The national private sector institutions involved in these efforts appear to represent large-scale, well-established companies.
+Representatives of the informal economy, on which the majority of Kenyans rely, were not included in advisory committees nor in the management and distribution of COVID-related relief funds.

 Civil society have been more proactive in pushing for inclusion in the governmental response as well as demanding government accountability for the response.
 National-level civil society actors tried to help shape the legal and policy environment from the very beginning of the response, informing the government about things it would be important to take into account.
 However, one key informant described this as "an exercise in futility" as the government did not heed this advice.
-In some instances, they only provided 1-2 days for civil society input, which made wide consultation impossible; in most cases, none of the recommendations were taken on board.27 The minimal room for public input into the regulations, which limited public and parliamentary scrutiny of the response, is currently being challenged in court.28
+In some instances, they only provided 1-2 days for civil society input, which made wide consultation impossible; in most cases, none of the recommendations were taken on board.
+The minimal room for public input into the regulations, which limited public and parliamentary scrutiny of the response, is currently being challenged in court.

 There is disappointment among civil society actors with the measures that the government introduced, with one key informant highlighting the stigmatizing language used in some regulations and the negative impacts that many of the regulations have had.
-Furthermore, the top-down approach led to inappropriate measures with negative unintended consequences that might have been better foreseen had civil society, including representatives of vulnerable and marginalized populations, been active participants in designing the response.29
+Furthermore, the top-down approach led to inappropriate measures with negative unintended consequences that might have been better foreseen had civil society, including representatives of vulnerable and marginalized populations, been active participants in designing the response.

 In some counties, there has been better involvement of civil society in informing the local response.
 In Homa Bay, for example, there is a technical working group, which includes members of civil society.
-A local government official noted the importance of working with civil society given their connections with and knowledge of communities.30
+A local government official noted the importance of working with civil society given their connections with and knowledge of communities.

-KELIN and 50 other stakeholders, including civil society, community organizations, non-governmental organisations (NGOs), and other representatives of health and human rights organisations, signed an advisory to the government on a rights-based approach to COVID in response to the government's COVID directive.31 Seeking to influence the government response, Amnesty International Kenya and 15 other community organisations and NGOs have called for a moratorium on water and electricity charges as well as the removal of a ban on rainwater harvesting in Nairobi's slums.32 organizations involved in areas like rights or poverty alleviation.34 Several key informants noted that in terms of input for COVID-19 policies, human rights organizations were not seen to be directly involved, nor was there much of an idea of other organizations that were.35 This highlights the inadequacy of considering civil society as a single stakeholder: participation of different constituents within civil society is critical.
+KELIN and 50 other stakeholders, including civil society, community organizations, non-governmental organisations (NGOs), and other representatives of health and human rights organisations, signed an advisory to the government on a rights-based approach to COVID in response to the government's COVID directive.
+Seeking to influence the government response, Amnesty International Kenya and 15 other community organisations and NGOs have called for a moratorium on water and electricity charges as well as the removal of a ban on rainwater harvesting in Nairobi's slums.

-Even as not substantiated in other interviews, one key informant explained that civil society involvement in response to the second pandemic spike was much better than at the very beginning of the pandemic, suggesting that inclusivity may have improved over time.33
+Even as not substantiated in other interviews, one key informant explained that civil society involvement in response to the second pandemic spike was much better than at the very beginning of the pandemic, suggesting that inclusivity may have improved over time.